-- 3rd grade reading performed higher than other BISD schools in our comparison group - 4th grade reading performed higher than other BISD schools in our comparison group - 4th and 5th grade showed growth in all tested areas - 3rd grade meets and masters both increased in reading - 2nd and 5th grade had more than 50% of students make more than a year's growth in reading
+- 3rd grade reading performed higher than other BISD schools in our comparison group - 3rd and 5th grade showed growth in all tested areas

 The English Language Proficiency Status target measure set by the state for the TELPAS progress measure is 36%.
 In 2020-2021 Foster Village Elementary School met the target with a TELPAS progress rate of 44%.
 In 2021-2022 Foster Village Elementary School did not meet the target with a TELPAS progress rate of 35%.
 In comparing the progress rate from 2021 and 2022 Foster Village demonstrated a 9% point decrease in students' English language development.